trishan555/role-auth-management/README.md

 User roles : There are two roles available as Admin and User(Student)

-Fuctionality :

-Important : When you create a student , make sure to use a valid email address as student email.
-Because the email address will receive a Temporary password and Verifying Link.

 Initial page will be login page and first have to log in to the system as an Admin.
 Seeder file in backend root folder.
 It includes admin and dummy verified student as well.
 Admin can create users, view user details and search users by name, email or id and delete specific users.